Special Aspects of Insurance Economics

 Duration of the presentation: 90 minutes (including discussion).

-• A written formulation of the presentation documents as a support for the participants of a maximum length of two pages.
+• A written formulation of the presentation documents as a support for the participants of a maximum length of three pages.

 Delivery of the presentation documents: at least one week before the presentation via e-mail to an.chen@uni-ulm.de.
 The creation of the presentation documents is a performance of the whole group.